Effective Date: March 23, 2023.

 • Improve the Service or other FilmNation websites, apps, marketing efforts, products and services.

-• Develop and send you personalized marketing, including advertisements and communications about our and third party products, offers, promotions, rewards, events, and services.
+• Develop and send you direct marketing, including advertisements and communications about our and third party products, offers, promotions, rewards, events, and services.
+Consider you for employment or for human resource and benefit purposes if you are employed

 • Fulfill any other purpose disclosed to you or with your consent.